Mineau Media provides three types of mediation services:

 Educational Seminars and Conflict Coaching

 Creating favorable conditions for effective and integrative governance and decision-making can also be facilitated by providing targeted educational seminars to parties involved in potential and actual community conflict situations.
-Specifically, Collective Governance International offers seminars and courses in conflict and communication theory and practice, based on established practice as well as recent research on communication, cognition and learning.
+Specifically, we offer seminars and courses in conflict and communication theory and practice, based on established practice as well as recent research on communication, cognition and learning.
 The goal of these sessions is to lay the groundwork and prepare parties for engaging in difficult conversations, including key skills for effective communication, active listening, questioning and understanding, and achieving new insights.
-By preparing parties in this way, Collective Governance International helps develop clients’ conflict-related understanding, interaction strategies, and interactions skills, all key aspects of successful conflict coaching.
+By preparing parties in this way, we helps develop clients’ conflict-related understanding, interaction strategies, and interactions skills, all key aspects of successful conflict coaching.
 We believe that this helps parties be better equipped to deal with potential conflict situations proactively and to the satisfaction of all parties involved, and produces a strong commitment to productively and ethically manage conflict.

 Collaborative Systems Design